birds

 -this is from my near-weekly blog at Molino Creek Farm’s website

-Golden Crowned Sparrow Returns to Central California
+Golden-crowned Sparrow Returns to Central California

 GoSp